seanconway/PeekIR/README.md

 ## Project Overview

 You're going to want to clone this repository on the Raspberry Pi 5 as well as the computer with mmWave installed onto it.

 Check out the software manual for mmWave studio setup tutorial.
+You're going to want to generate local ssh key and export those credentials to Raspberry Pi 5 so it doesn't prompt for ssh password each time.

+- (We suggest future groups set up an ssh server for faster communication and better throughput, rather than our approach of one off ssh connections)

 The system operates in the following sequence:
 1.  **Detection**: A camera (PiCamera) captures the scene.